Canadian Model Khloe Terae Goes Topless And Dons A Thong In New Sultry Instagram Snap

 Apart from Khloe’s regular admirers, some of her fellow models and influencers also liked and commented on the picture to show appreciation and support.

-These included Bri Teresi, Olga Loera, Jeni Summers, Jessica Cribbon, Anna Maria Olbrycht, Holly Sonders and Christy Buss, among others.
+These included Bri Teresi, Olga Loera, Jeni Summers, Jessica Cribbon, Anna Maria Olbrycht, Holly Sonders, and Christy Buss, among others.

 “Beautiful [and] smoking hot,” one of Khloe’s fans commented on the picture.

-“So gorgeous, baby doll,” another one chimed in.
+“So gorgeous, baby doll,” another chimed in.

 “You have the perfect shape!
 Looking gorgeous, beautiful princess,” a third admirer wrote.